 “The radio reporter is going to tell you what’s going on where you’re going to be in addition to where you are,” Nolan said.

 This entry was posted on Tuesday, December 8th, 2009 at 7:07 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.